OddMagnet/Swift-Quickies/README.md

 A macOS command line app to explore ways to handle messy or unknown JSON in an elegant way

 ## Trees
-Just a simple data type
+Just a simple data type and it's binary version